hchintalapudi/ATAC-array/README.md

-# ATAC-array
+# ATAC-array analysis:
-All samples processed through this pipeline (src/ATACanalysis/ATACanalysis.java) and then further processed through downstream analysis R scripts for visualization.
+This pipeline (src/ATACanalysis/ATACanalysis.java) produces a file "ATACregionLRs.txt" which can be further processed through downstream analysis R scripts for visualization.